Ver: View Discovery in the Wild: Acknowledgement

 We study the effect of increasing the number of columns in the input query.
 We choose query with 2, 3 and 4 columns on ChemBL.
-Unlike varying the number of rows, the results of this experiment are intuitive: higher number of columns in the input lead to higher number of join graphs, candidate PJ-views, and runtime.
+Unlike varying the number of rows, the results of this experiment are intuitive: higher number of columns in the input lead to higher number of join graphs, candidate PJ-views, and runtime, we do not plot the data for space reasons.